Aiginio railway station: Facilities

 When the station opened, it was equipped with a purpose-built booking hall and four platforms, with shelters.
 The platforms were (and still are) connected by subways.
 However, the station is not equipped with lifts.
 (As of 2020) The station is unstaffed, with buildings in a poor state of repair.
 The station is equipped with a small car park in the forecourt, but has limited capacity.

 Services

+As of September 2026, the following weekday train services call at this station: